rust-lang/book/nostarch/chapter06.md

 ```

 <caption>
-Listing 6-3: A `Coin` enum where the `Quarter` variant also holds a `UsState`
+Listing 6-4: A `Coin` enum where the `Quarter` variant also holds a `UsState`
 value
 </caption>

-Let's imagine that a friend of ours is trying to collect all 50 state quarters.
+Let’s imagine that a friend of ours is trying to collect all 50 state quarters.
-While we sort our loose change by coin type, we're also going to call out the
+While we sort our loose change by coin type, we’ll also call out the name of
-name of the state associated with each quarter so that if it's one our friend
+the state associated with each quarter so if it’s one our friend doesn’t have,
-doesn't have they can add it to their collection.
+they can add it to their collection.

-In the match expression for this, we add a variable, `state`, to the pattern
+In the match expression for this code, we add a variable called `state` to the
-that matches values of the variant `Coin::Quarter`.
-When a `Coin::Quarter`
+pattern that matches values of the variant `Coin::Quarter`.
+When a
-matches, the `state` variable will bind to the value of that quarter's state.
+`Coin::Quarter` matches, the `state` variable will bind to the value of that
-Then we can use `state` in the code for that arm like so:
+quarter’s state.
+Then we can use `state` in the code for that arm, like so:

 ```rust
 fn value_in_cents(coin: Coin) -> i32 {